-The Blackburn Language Arts Building, constructed in 1961, provides offices and laboratory facilities for the Office of Student

-Publications, the McNair Scholars Program, and the Upward Bound Program.
+The Blackburn Language Arts Building, constructed in 1961, provides offices and laboratory facilities for the Office of Student Publications, the University Radio Station WJSU, the McNair Scholars Program, and the Upward Bound Program.

-The Dollye M. E. Robinson Liberal Arts Building, constructed in 2000, houses the Office of the Dean, and Associate Dean of the College of Liberal Arts, and provides classrooms, offices, and laboratory facilities for the Departments of Criminal Justice and Sociology, English and Modern Foreign Languages, History and Philosophy, Political Science, Psychology, and Military Science (AROTC).
+The Dollye M. E. Robinson Liberal Arts Building, constructed in 2000, houses the Office of the Dean, and Assistant Dean of the College of Liberal Arts, and provides classrooms, offices, and laboratory facilities for the Departments of Art, Criminal Justice and Sociology, English and Modern Foreign Languages, History and Philosophy, Political Science, and Psychology.

 The Joseph H. Jackson College of Education and Human Development Building, constructed in 1972, contains the Office of the Dean of the College of Education and Human Development, Curriculum Laboratory, Counseling Laboratory, Statistics Laboratory, Professional Test Preparation Clinic and Reading Center, Early Childhood Center, Educational Media Laboratory, Center for Excellence in Education, forty-five classrooms, faculty offices, and a seminar room.
-The Departments of Counseling and Human Resource Education; Curriculum and Instruction; Educational Foundations and Leadership; Special Education and Rehabilitative Services; and the Office of Professional and Field Services are located in the Joseph H. Jackson College of Education Building.
+The Department of Counseling and Human Resource education; the Department of Curriculum and Instruction; the Department of Special Education and Rehabilitative Services; and the Office of Professional and Field Services are located in the Joseph H. Jackson College of Education Building.